This Moment Is Mine

 This Moment Is Mine is the third album by American singer Chanté Moore.
-The album was released on May 25, 1999, through Silas Records and MCA Records.
+It was released on May 25, 1999, through Silas Records and MCA Records.
 It was Moore's first album release in four and a half years after her previous album, A Love Supreme.
 The album featured production from Rodney Jerkins, Simon Law, Moore, Robin Thicke, Jermaine Dupri, Jimmy Jam and Terry Lewis, among others.

 The album was preceded by the release of two singles — "Chanté's Got a Man" and "I See You in a Different Light".
 The album peaked at number thirty-one on the Billboard 200 and number seven on the Top R&B/Hip-Hop Albums chart on June 12, 1999.

-Background and release
+Promotion

+"Chanté's Got a Man" was released as the album's lead single on May 4, 1999.
+The song became Moore's first top 10 hit charting at number ten on the US Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
+"I See You in a Different Light" featuring JoJo Hailey was released as the second single from the album on September 14, 1999.
+The song charted at number sixty-one on the Hot R&B/Hip-Hop Songs chart on October 9, 1999.

 "If I Gave Love" was intended to be released as the second single from her album This Moment Is Mine after "Chanté's Got a Man", but was ultimately scrapped.
 Rodney Jerkins had rewritten a "nearly identical song" for singer Jennifer Lopez entitled "If You Had My Love."
 Jerkins rewrote "If I Gave Love" with the same arrangement for Lopez and just changed the title to "If You Had My Love" after it was requested by Sean Combs, Lopez's boyfriend and one of On the 6's producers.
 Moore said: